Cosmoglobe/zodipy/docs/usage.md

 ### HEALPIx maps
-We can use [healpy](https://healpy.readthedocs.io/en/latest/) or [Astropy-healpix](https://astropy-healpix.readthedocs.io/en/latest/) package to create a `SkyCoord` object directly from a HEALPIx pixelization
+We can use [healpy](https://healpy.readthedocs.io/en/latest/) or [Astropy-healpix](https://astropy-healpix.readthedocs.io/en/latest/) to create a `SkyCoord` object directly from a HEALPIx pixelization

 === "healpy"